 4. Calf Raises

-Note: This can be progressed by doing the movement off a step and lowering lower down.
+Note: This can be progressed by doing the movement off a step and lowering further.
 Further progression will be doing single-legged.

 5. Alternate Step Returns (Step-up)